 Every week of camp, the participating staff should have one synchronic, one a-synchronic, and one face-to-face learning experience.
 These experiences will cover land matters dating back to 1000 BC, the rise of anti-Semitism in 19th century Europe, Jewish migration to America and the championing of Socialism and Zionism in the 20th century, events leading up to and including the Declaration of the Establishment of the State of Israel and the Declaration on the Invasion of Palestine, the Six Day war, the Yom Kippur War, the European Championship, current Israeli Palestinian conflict arguments, and more.

 In the first week of the program the participants at each camp begin with a synchronic meeting, either in person, by phone, or google hangout to fill out a KWL chart for their Israel education (know, want, learn).
 That same week, the participants will be asked to watch Episode 1, “Land Matters” from the Institute for Curriculum Services as their a-synchronic experience.
 FJC will support the supervisor at each participating camp in organizing an in-person meeting to debrief the film and identify takeaways and applications to the KWL chart.
 Every subsequent week of the summer will be modeled after a similar structure to explore more content.

 Participant Selection Process

 FJC will guide camps in selecting the fitting staff members to participate.
 In particular, camps will be encouraged to select staff members using the following criteria:

 - Are they returning to their respective camps and want more out of their camp employment experience

 - Have they demonstrated an interest in sharpening their Israel knowledge

 - A majority of the cohort should be Jewish

-Any additional questions about the program should be directed to IsraEd@jewishcamp.org
+Any additional questions about the program and for passwords to access portals, please contact IsraEd@jewishcamp.org